surebot/Eventline/docs/3-actions.md

 # Actions

 By now you will be wondering what these actions are we refer to are.
-They are small tasks performed when a thread is triggered.
+They are small tasks performed when a route is triggered.

 They are always triggered sequentially and in-order.
 Each action will be called until either there are no-more actions to be done or one of the actions triggers an error.

 ```
-bot.on({
+router.on({
     type: 'message'
 })
 .then(Step1)